magica11y/prefers-color-scheme/README.md

 The `colorSchemes` object contains all the possible values supported by the `'prefers-color-scheme'` media query…

-* `colorSchemes.NO_PREFERENCE` (spec: [`'no-preference'`](https://drafts.csswg.org/mediaqueries-5/#valdef-media-prefers-color-scheme-no-preference))
-  > Indicates that the user has made no preference known to the system.
 * `colorSchemes.LIGHT` (spec: [`'light'`](https://drafts.csswg.org/mediaqueries-5/#valdef-media-prefers-color-scheme-light))
-  > Indicates that user has notified the system that they prefer a page that has a light theme (dark text on light background).
+  > Indicates that user has expressed the preference for a page that has a light theme (dark text on light background), or has not expressed an active preference (and thus should receive the "web default" of a light theme).
 * `colorSchemes.DARK` (spec: [`'dark'`](https://drafts.csswg.org/mediaqueries-5/#valdef-media-prefers-color-scheme-dark))
-  > Indicates that user has notified the system that they prefer a page that has a dark theme (light text on dark background).
+  > Indicates that user has expressed the preference for a page that has a dark theme (light text on dark background).
 * `null`
   > The user’s preference could not be determined.